Frequently Asked Questions

 • JPEG files start with FF D8 FF

-• PDF files start with 25 50 44 46 (which is "%PDF" in text)
+• PDF files start with 25 50 44 46 (which spells "%PDF" in text)

-• ZIP files start with 50 4B 03 04 (which is "PK" in text)
+• ZIP files start with 50 4B 03 04 (the letters "PK")

 How does the detection process work?